AZYsGithub/DrRay-UI-Library/README.md

 # DrRay UI Library

-This is a Roblox Exploit UI Library, simply i made this for fun, well.
-Feel free to modify those, using our library already helped us! example code can be viewed [here](link)
+Introducing the DrRay UI Library, a Roblox Exploit UI Library created just for fun!
+Feel free to modify it as you wish, and using our library has already helped us a lot!
+You can check out an example code [here](link).

-## Starting
+## Getting Started

-To start we need to declare a variable to get the library.
+To begin, you need to declare a variable to access the library.

 ```lua
 local DrRayLibrary = loadstring(game:HttpGet("https://raw.githubusercontent.com/AZYsGithub/Chillz-s-scripts/main/DrRay.lua"))()
 ```

-To load the UI, we need to call the function to load it
+To load the UI, simply call the function:

 ```lua
 local window = DrRayLibrary:Load("DrRay", "Default")
 ```

 **Argument 1: Name of your UI (type: `string`)**

-**Argument 2: The Image ID, Setting to Default will set the default UI Logo (type: `string`)**
+**Argument 2: The Image ID; setting it to "Default" will use the default UI Logo (type: `string`)**

-## Implemeting features
+## Implementing Features

- We also provide pre-made features to your own features and functions
+We provide pre-made features for your convenience.

 ### Tab

-We also provides multi-tab so you can add as much you want the features.
+You can create multiple tabs to organize your features.

 ```lua
 local tab = window.newTab("My Tab", "ImageIdHere")
 ```